muntazirabidi/CLASS_CAMB/README.md

 - Integrating the analytical expression using the Limber approximation and using the cosmology from the code CLASS.
 - calculating directly from the CLASS
 - comparing both

+To use these files, you should install the latest version of the CAMB and the CLASS codes.